ebarped/kubeswap/README.md

 - Compress the db into a single file, to enable
   - simplicity: the user has a single file with all the database, not a directory
   - backup/restore: easier to backup, restore or move between machines
+- Move the complexity of the interactive list into an internal package